malinthaprasan/bal-issue-app/README.md

-A demo API to create Github like issues and manage them
+A demo API to create issues and manage them

 API has three resource